 AVENUE’s back-page column asks New York notables our version of the questionnaire made famous by Marcel Proust

 What do you want to be when you grow up?
-A kid again.
+Healthy and flexible.

 What’s next for you?
 I’ve begun to think about installations in 3D that would combine some of the textural and color values of my photography with sculptural forms.